khalti/docs.khalti.com/content/getting-started.md

 Now that you know how Khalti payment works.
 Its time to integrate it into your system.
 A merchant must complete test integration using test keys.
 Test keys start with `test_`.
 In test mode, transactions are sandboxed, which means fund is not moved from a consumer to the merchant.
 Khalti must to be integrated at client and server.
+A client initiates and confirms payment while server verifies it.

 ### 3.1.
 Client side integration
 For now there is only one way to integrate Khalti at client side, through SDKs.